-How to Prepare for Your Music School Audition
+Preparing for Your University Music School Audition

 Learn the Requirements

 Every music school has its own requirements for auditions, and it is absolutely imperative that you learn the requirements front to back.
-These requirements will tell you important things about your audition, such as how long your performance should be and whether there are specific song or genre requirements you have to meet.
+These requirements will tell you important things about your audition, such as how long your performance should be and whether there are music or genre requirements you have to meet.

 Also, pay attention to whether or not your audition will take place in front of the judges or if you will be behind a screen.
 This information will be important as you decide how to dress for your big day.

 Prepare Your Music

 If the school has assigned music to perform, start learning it—and learning it well.
 If, on the other hand, you get to select a song of your own, choose carefully.
 Foremost, pick music that makes you feel comfortable in your own skin.
 Ideally, the selection should also showcase your abilities, fit the time you have for your audition, and be appropriate for the environment.